vallard/K8sClass/m07-fek/README.md

 * Fluentd - This is the workhorse that gathers the logs from the system and then forwards them on to a centralized place.
 But it can do more than that, it can forward logs to multiple places, transform them in place, and do other fancy tricks.
 * ElasticSearch (OpenSearch) - ElasticSearch is open source and the company behind them (Elastic) seemed to have issues with Amazon.
 So Amazon forked it, and now offers OpenSearch.
 Good or bad, this is what we'll use.
 * Kibana - This is our dashboard for viewing the logs and keeping them sorted.
+OpenSearch calls this OpenSearch Dashboards.
+Pithy rebranding, but we'll just call it Kibana.

 ## Installation and Configuration